Double Robust Variance Estimation with Parametric Working Models: Methods

 \subsubsection{Influence function based variance estimator}

 Estimators (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) are suggested by the efficient influence function \citep{luque2018targeted,gabriel2023inverse}.
-The commonly used influence function based variance estimator has the form \citep{glynn2010introduction,gruber2012tmle} where $\hat{I}_i=\hat{e}_i^{-1}X_iY_i-(1-\hat{e}_i)^{-1}(1-X_i)Y_i-\{\hat{e}_i^{-1}(1-\hat{e}_i)^{-1}(X_i-\hat{e}_i)\}\{(1-\hat{e}_i)\hat{Y}_i^1+\hat{e}_i\hat{Y}_i^0\}-\widehat{DR}$.
+The commonly used influence function based variance estimator has the form $\hat{V}(\widehat{DR})_{IF}=n^{-2}\sum_{i=1}^n \hat{I}_i^2$, where $\hat{I}_i=\hat{e}_i^{-1}X_iY_i-(1-\hat{e}_i)^{-1}(1-X_i)Y_i-\{\hat{e}_i^{-1}(1-\hat{e}_i)^{-1}(X_i-\hat{e}_i)\}\{(1-\hat{e}_i)\hat{Y}_i^1+\hat{e}_i\hat{Y}_i^0\}-\widehat{DR}$ \citep{gruber2012tmle}.
 Here, pseudo-outcomes $\hat{Y}_i^x$ equal $a_x(Z_i,\hat{\gamma})$, $b_x(Z_i,\hat{\beta})$, and $c_x(O_i, \hat{\gamma}, \hat{\eta}_x)$ for the classic AIPW, weighted regression AIPW, and TMLE methods, respectively, and $\widehat{DR}$ equals (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) for the three corresponding estimators.

-The estimators (\ref{eq:IFvar}) are consistent for the variance of (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) when both propensity score and outcome models are correctly specified \citep{daniel2014double,gruber2012tmle}.
-When one of the two nuisance models is misspecified, the influence function based variance estimator is not consistent.
-As noted in the introduction, the estimator (\ref{eq:IFvar}) is conservative when the weight model is correctly specified but the outcome model is misspecified \citep{munoz2012population}, and may be conservative or anti-conservative when the outcome model is correctly specified but the weight model is misspecified \citep{laan2003unified,munoz2012population}.
-In empirical studies, the variance estimator (\ref{eq:IFvar}) for the classic AIPW estimator (\ref{eq:pluginAIPW}) was found to be unstable for small sample sizes ($n<1000$), even under correct model specification \citep{FunkDR}.
-Similar instability has been reported for (\ref{eq:IFvar}) with TMLE ($n=100$) \citep{van2011targeted}.
+The influence function based variance estimators $\hat{V}(\widehat{DR})_{IF}$ are consistent for the variance of (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) when both propensity score and outcome models are correctly specified \citep{daniel2014double,gruber2012tmle}.
+When one of the two working models is misspecified, the influence function based variance estimator is not consistent.
+As noted in the introduction, the estimator $\hat{V}(\widehat{DR})_{IF}$ is conservative when the weight model is correctly specified but the outcome model is misspecified, and may be conservative or anti-conservative when the outcome model is correctly specified but the weight model is misspecified.